selinaZitrone/notebook_demo/Next level - Obsidian.md

 Helps to work with tables more easily in markdown.

 ### Activity history
-You can track your activity within the vault or specific folders in a github style.
+You can track your activity within the vault or specific folders in a Github style.

 ### Advanced slides
 Helps to create slides.